 These verses go with

 verse 12.
-An overseer is the pastor of a church.
 When Paul

 said the pastor must be the husband of one wife, he meant that he must not

-be a polygamist, not that he must be married, yet most people in the Church today do not respect or even trust a pastor who is not married because of
+be a polygamist, not that he must be married, yet most people in the Church today do not respect or even trust a pastor who is not married.
+The requirement to be married in order to be a

-married, and he was the chief overseer of the entire early church.
+married, and he was the chief overseer of the entire early church!
 This

 interpretation of gifted single people being ineligible to minister in God's